Promoting equality, diversity and inclusion in research

 The NIHR is committed to actively and openly supporting and promoting equality, diversity and inclusion.

-We always aim to be a diverse and inclusive funder, both in terms of the people who lead and run the NIHR and the people who lead, deliver and are involved in our research.
-To achieve this we will endeavour to:
+We always aim to be a diverse and inclusive funder, both in terms of the people who lead and run the NIHR, the people who sit on our funding committees and provide peer review, and the people who lead, deliver and are involved in our research.

 The NIHR relies on an impressive range of people to help us achieve our work.
 We strive to create the right environment so that our people are valued and supported to thrive and grow and that they are treated with respect.
 We also endeavour to be open and fair in providing opportunities that are responsive to our people’s needs.